 The articles on this website are my opinions and views on various topics of a religious and philosophical nature.
 They are opinion pieces, and as such reflect my thinking at the time (and only mine); I reserve the right to change my mind at any time (also known as the right to grow in wisdom and learning), but I may forget to change what’s written here or I may elect to leave the piece here as representing a valid or interesting point of view even though I no longer hold it.

 I try to study a wide range of opinions, preferring to understand an issue from all sides.
 I find that one can only fully understand one’s own position when one properly understands opposing arguments.
 This also helps reduce the confirmation bias which leads to entrenched and narrow-minded thinking.

 A particular interest of mine is the intersection of Christian theology and science.
 Inherent in that is a desire to be able to demonstrate to myself and others that the Christian worldview is rational and cogent and that it is consistent with reliable scientific discovery.
 I expect that as we discover more about God’s world the evidence for the Christian worldview will increase commensurately.
-It’s my firm belief that if the Bible and science appear to be in conflict then one, the other, or both are being misinterpreted.
+It’s my firm belief that if the Bible and science appear to be in conflict then either or both are being misinterpreted.

 I do not believe that anyone can be “argued” into the Kingdom of God.
-But I do believe that being able to present an intellectually honest, reasonable, and logically coherent understanding of Christianity can remove the intellectual barriers which cause some people to unnecessarily reject it.
+But I do believe that being able to present an intellectually honest, reasonable, and logically coherent understanding of Christianity can remove intellectual barriers which cause some people to unnecessarily reject it.
 That means having a theology which is consistent with reliable scientific observations (noting that one must be very careful to distinguish between the raw observations and the conclusions drawn from them).
-Furthermore, we must be careful to weigh the evidence and consider it according to it’s relative level of certainty as well as recognizing how worldviews bias interpretation and confidence in particular evidence.
+Furthermore, we must be careful to weigh the evidence and consider it according to it’s relative level of certainty as well as recognizing how our worldviews bias interpretation and confidence in particular kinds of evidence.